Which courts make custody, parenting time, and visitation decisions?

 Usually, when one parent has physical custody, the other parent has visitation with the children.

 This is just an example of a visitation schedule.
-Your visitation schedule should be based on the needs of the your child and the daily schedule of each parent.
+Your visitation schedule should be based on your child's needs and each parent's daily schedule.

 If parents can communicate easily, sometimes they will not need a visitation schedule.
 Instead the parents will leave visitation flexible and arrange visits between themselves.
 In visitation agreements and court orders this is referred to as "reasonable visitation."

-The law does not say which parent must provide transportation during visits.
-It does not say which parent must provide transportation to or from visits.
+The law does not say which parent must provide transportation to, from, or during visits.

 So, the parents need to come up with an agreement about transportation.